A comprehensive assessment of accuracy of adaptive integration of cut cells for laminar fluid-structure interaction problems: Summary and conclusions

 \section{Summary and conclusions}

-In this paper, we comprehensively assessed the performance of adaptive integration of cut cells in the context of laminar fluid-structure interaction problems in two and three dimensions.
-Present work offers some important insights into the performance of adaptive integration technique for cut cells for laminar FSI problems.
+In this paper, we comprehensively assessed the performance of adaptive integration of cut-cells in the context of laminar fluid-structure interaction problems in two and three dimensions.
+The present work offers some important insights into the performance of the adaptive integration technique for cut-cells for laminar FSI problems.
 First, the effect of adaptive integration on the convergence rates in velocity and pressure field is studied using the example of Kovasznay flow.
 It is demonstrated that excessive levels of adaptive integration are required to recover optimal convergence rates.
-Later, using the examples of unsteady flow past a fixed square in 2D, unsteady flow past a fixed cylinder in 3D, vortex-induced vibrations of a flexible plate behind a fixed cylinder in 2D and flexible plates in crossflow in 3D, the accuracy of results obtained with different levels of adaptive integration technique in computing forces and displacements for fluid-structure interaction problems are assessed.
+Later, using the examples of unsteady flow past a fixed square in 2D, unsteady flow past a fixed cylinder in 3D, vortex-induced vibrations of a flexible plate behind a fixed cylinder in 2D and flexible plates in cross-flow in 3D, the accuracy of results obtained with different levels of the adaptive integration technique in computing forces and displacements for fluid-structure interaction problems are assessed.

 The numerical results demonstrate that although excessive levels of adaptive integration are required for recovering optimal convergence rates, fewer levels are sufficient enough to obtain numerical results of comparable accuracy for FSI problems.
 While it certainly is possible to devise efficient alternatives to the standard quadtree/octree based recursive subdivision used in this work, for example, smart octrees \cite{KudelaCMAME2016}, present work shows that such sophisticated implementations are not necessary for simulating force and displacement response in laminar FSI problems.
-We conclude that when we take computational cost and accuracy of results into account, three levels of adaptive integration is an optimal choice for integrating cut cells for laminar FSI problems.
+We conclude that when we take computational cost and accuracy of results into account, three levels of adaptive integration is an optimal choice for integrating cut-cells for laminar FSI problems.